mfachrizalg/Task-2-DB-API-Development/README.md

-# Task-2-DB-API-Development
+# API for PostgreSQL
-Repository for Database Technology Course
+Made by Muhammad Fachrizal Giffari (22/504570/TK/55192)